SAP-samples/cloud-cap-samples-java/README.md

 You'll start with an empty stock of books as this procedure starts the bookshop application with an empty in-memory SQLite database.

-Log in with one of the two mock users that are pre-defined for local development:
+Log in with one of the two mock users that are predefined for local development:
   - To browse books, login in with user: `user`, password: `user`
-  - To manage bookd and orders, log in with User: `admin`, password: `admin`
+  - To manage books and orders, log in with User: `admin`, password: `admin`

 ## Using Eclipse